EdgeCaseBerg/accountable/README.md

 	GRANT ALL ON accountable_test.* TO 'user'@'localhost';
 	FLUSH PRIVILEGES

+Also, be sure to set your MySQL server to run in UTC time.
+You can do this by updating your my.cnf file and setting:

+	[mysqld]
+	default-time-zone='+00:00'

 From there you can run `sbt` and then `flywayMigrate` to migrate to the newest database.
 Note that the application will be pretty useless until you record some of your expenses into it.